christopherhaney/christopherhaney.github.io/index.md

-Here are the fun projects I'm currently working on!
+Here are the projects I'm currently working on!

 # Java

 [BPM Analyzer](https://github.com/christopherhaney/java-bpm): Analyze the tempo (beats per minute) of a .wav file

+# C

+[smash](https://github.com/christopherhaney/smash): A command line designed to emulate BASH and use BASH programs

 # Python